 There are detailed instructions in the LOI form.
 Be sure to follow them!
-Note the page limits, font sizes and word counts.
+Note the page limits and font sizes.
 We will evaluate your LOI using the criteria in Table 1.
 This evaluation criteria must be met to be invited to submit a proposal.
-All sections and questions are mandatory.
 LOIs that clearly address all evaluation criteria will be more successful in receiving an invitation to submit a proposal.

-Please note: You only need to submit one LOI if your project collects both traditional knowledge and science information, but you must address the evaluation criteria in both this guide and the Traditional Knowledge Project Funding Guide.
+Please note: You only need to submit one LOI if your project collects both Traditional Knowledge and science information, but you must address the evaluation criteria in both this guide and the Traditional Knowledge Project Funding Guide.